semgrep/testo/CONTRIBUTING.md

 We encourage first-time contributions but before making complicated changes, it's best to [open an issue](https://github.com/semgrep/testo/issues) in which you present your plans.
-For simple bugs and enhancements, you don't have to file an issue first but it's generally a good idea.
+For simple bugfixes and enhancements, you don't have to file an issue first but it's generally a good idea.

 Build the project with `make`.
 Test it with `make test`.
 Beware that